Deep Learning-Based Quantization of L-Values for Gray-Coded Modulation: The Proposed Scheme

 While the original derivation is performed for a nonfading scenario, additional conditioning on the channel realization and averaging ensures the ordering of L-values holds even for an arbitrary fading distribution.
 We formulate and prove the following proposition.

 \begin{theorem} The ordering in \eqref{eq_ordering} holds for any arbitrary distribution of $h$. \end{theorem}

-\begin{IEEEproof} First we note that by \eqref{eq_stats} knowledge of $|h|^2$ is sufficient to characterize the distribution of L-values, since the phase can always be corrected assuming full CSI is available.
+\begin{IEEEproof} We prove this for the interference-free case, but the proof can be extended for interference, by taking the double integral into account.
+First we note that by \eqref{eq_stats} knowledge of $|h|^2$ is sufficient to characterize the distribution of L-values, since the phase can always be corrected assuming full CSI is available.
 By letting $g = |h|^2$ and expanding the PDF of the $k$-th L-value we obtain

 where $f_g$ is the PDF of $g$.
-Considering $p_k(\lambda | b_k, g)$, it follows that \eqref{eq_awgn_pdf} holds for any fixed $g$, thus the ordering \eqref{eq_ordering} holds pointwise, thus it holds globally. \end{IEEEproof}
+Considering $p_k(\lambda | b_k, g)$, it follows that \eqref{eq_awgn_pdf} holds for any fixed $g$, thus the ordering \eqref{eq_ordering} holds pointwise, thus it holds for any $f_g(g)$. \end{IEEEproof}

-The previous result is proven for the max-log approximation of the L-values, but empirically holds for the complete expression as well.
-In the case of a fading channel \figurename{ \ref{fig:example_histograms}} illustrates this property by plotting four of the eight distributions of the soft bits for a 256-QAM scenario, where it can be clearly observed that the latter bits have much lower average reliability than the earlier ones.
-This asymmetry of the different bit locations has wide implications in forward error correction coding scenarios, especially in the mid-high signal-to-noise ratio regime, where accurate reconstruction of low L-values is shown to be critical for correct decoding \cite{zhang2013quantized}.
+The previous result is proven for the max-log approximation of the L-values but empirically holds for the complete expression as well.
+In the case of an interference-free Rayleigh fading channel, \figurename{ \ref{fig:example_histograms}} illustrates this property by plotting four of the eight distributions of the L-values for a 256-QAM scenario, where it can be observed that the latter bits have a lower average absolute reliability than the earlier ones.
+This asymmetry of the different bit locations affects the performance of forward error correction, especially in the mid-high signal-to-noise ratio regime, where accurate reconstruction of low magnitude L-values is shown to be critical for correct decoding \cite{zhang2013quantized}.

-This key observation motivates the architecture of our compression and reconstruction network.
-Since we target vector quantization of the set of all L-values corresponding for a channel use, accurate reconstruction of the latter bit locations is crucial for high order modulation, otherwise a simple averaged error (e.g., the very common mean squared error) will not capture high relative errors on low values.
-Furthermore, this reconstruction property is also desirable in the soft bit domain, since the hyperbolic tangent function is approximately linear around the origin.

-To achieve our goal, we propose an autoencoder with a \textit{branched decoder} that employs one separate deep network to reconstruct each input channel.
+Equations \eqref{eq_stats} and \eqref{eq_ordering} motivate the architecture of our compression and reconstruction network.
+We use an autoencoder with a latent representation of dimension $3 + 2 \times N_I$, a joint encoder and a branched decoder (i.e., one, smaller, deep neural network is used to separately reconstruct each soft bit).
 The architecture of our solution is shown in \figurename{ \ref{fig:block_arch}}.
 The network takes as input the vector of soft bits $\mathbf{\Lambda}$ and feeds them to the encoder, where the compressed latent representation $\mathbf{z}$ is output.
 Letting $f(\cdot; \theta_f)$ be the encoder part of the network and $g_k(\cdot; \theta_{g_k})$ each of the bit decoders, the $k$-th reconstructed soft bit can be expressed as